Updated: 5 days ago

 Making The Gravy:

-Heat the oil in a pan by adding the kashmiri chillies, cinnamon, clove, cardamom, black pepper corns and cashew nuts, sauté for a minute, then add the mustard seeds, cumin seeds and asafoetida.
+Heat the oil in a pan by adding the kashmiri chillies, cinnamon, clove, cardamom, black pepper cones and cashew nuts, sauté for a minute, then add the mustard seeds, cumin seeds and asafoetida.

-Add the onions and green chillies, cook them until soft and translucent, stirring continuously.
+Add the onions and green chillies, cook until soft and translucent, stirring continuously.

-Now add 3 tbsp of the grated coconut and cook the onions and coconut until they go brown.
+Now add half of the grated coconut, ginger paste, garlic paste; cook the coconut until brown.

-Add the kasuri methi, turmeric powder, kashmiri chilli powder, garam masala, honey and, salt.
-Mix well remove from the heat and cool down.
+Add the kasuri methi, turmeric powder, kashmiri chilli powder, garam masala, honey, salt, mix well and sauté for a minute; remove from heat and cool down.

-Add the tomato puree, mix well, bring it to a boil; add the potatoes and the remaining coconut, stir well and bring the mixture to a boil, cover and cook on a low heat for 8-10 minutes.
+Add the tomato puree, mix well, bring it to a boil; add the potatoes and the remaining coconut, stir well, and simmer on low heat for 8-10 minutes.

-At this stage, the gravy will be thick and potatoes should be fully cooked.
+At this stage, the gravy must be thick and potatoes fully cooked.

-Sprinkle some coriander leaves and grated coconut, enjoy hot with either paratha or tandoori naan or jeera rice.
+Sprinkle some coriander leaves and grated coconut, enjoy hot with either paratha or tandoori naan and jeera rice.